aw-studio/nuxt-laravel-model-index/README.md

 ## Setup

-1. Add `nuxt-laravel-model-index` as a dependency in your project.
+1. Add `@aw-studio/nuxt-laravel-model-index` as a dependency in your project.
+The package can be found [here](https://www.npmjs.com/package/@aw-studio/nuxt-laravel-model-index).

 ```bash
 npm i @aw-studio/nuxt-laravel-model-index